 I would love to work with you.
 If you would like to look for other fee-only advisors in your area, www.feeonlynetwork.com is a great resource.

-To help you sort all this information out, here are a list of yes or no questions:
+To help you sort all this information out, here is a list of yes or no questions:

 - Do you always act as a fiduciary?

 - If yes, do you put that in writing?
-Here is fiduciary commitment.
+Here is my fiduciary commitment.